storageos/storageos.github.io/_docs/explore/postgres.md

 ## Create a Postgres Data Volume

-1. The most efective way to create a volume is using the StorageOS CLI - for this example we'll create a 2GB volume called *pgdata* from the *default* StorageOS volume pool.
+1. The most effective way to create a volume is using the StorageOS CLI - for this example we'll create a 2GB volume called *pgdata* from the *default* StorageOS volume pool.

    ```
-   $ storageos cli volume create -name=pgdata -size=2 -pool=default -description=mysql
+   $ storageos cli volume create -name=pgdata -size=2 -pool=default -description=postgres
    ```

 2. Result from the StorageOS CLI